xuset/peer-relay/README.md

 ### `var socket = new PeerRelay.WGram([opts])`

 Creates a new [dgram](https://nodejs.org/api/dgram.html) like socket that uses peer-relay to send messages between peers.
-This allows for peer-relay to be used by programs that expect the dgram interface. `opts` is the same as the `opts` for `new PeerRelay([opts])`.
-The returned object is tries to match the interface provided by dgram's [Socket](https://nodejs.org/api/dgram.html#dgram_class_dgram_socket)
+This allows for peer-relay to be used by programs that expect the dgram interface.
+This method accepts the same arguments as the PeerRelay constructor.
+The returned object tries to match the interface provided by dgram's [Socket](https://nodejs.org/api/dgram.html#dgram_class_dgram_socket).

+`socket.peer` references the underlying PeerRelay instance.

 ## Events